 I can still feel the touch of my OB’s hand on my knee as she said in a soft voice, “I’m sorry, but we don’t see a heartbeat…”

 1 in 4 women will experience a miscarriage.
-One percent of miscarriages are missed miscarriage, like the one I had.
-And while seeing the heartbeat dramatically decreases the chances of a miscarriage concurring, it doesn’t eliminate it.
+One percent of miscarriages are missed miscarriages, like the one I had.
+And while seeing a heartbeat dramatically decreases the chances of a miscarriage concurring, it doesn’t eliminate it.

 My little girl passed away four days after we saw her heartbeat at eight weeks.

 1 in 4 means there is a good chance someone you know has experienced this kind of loss.
 Your friend, sister, coworker.
 Maybe even your own mother.

 With odds like that, it bothers me that the subject of pregnancy and infant loss is taboo.
 When I announced my miscarriage to co-workers, a number of them told me about the losses they experienced or people they know who experienced miscarriage as well.
 It was surprising and frustrating at the same time.
 I was feeling alone even though I wasn’t.

 Why isn’t this talked about more?
 Too painful?
 The stigma that something is wrong with you if you can’t stay pregnant?
 No one knows what to say?
 Well-meaning people say the wrong things?

 It is of all those things, really.
 Of course, it all depends on the person.
 Some people would rather not share their loss(es).
 That’s fine.
 Sometimes staying quiet is better than having to listen to the things people say to try and make you feel better.
 I’ve been there.
 Some people have a real sense of “it wasn’t meant to be” and are able to move on.
 I admire them.

 I like to be honest about what I experienced.
 I want people to know that I fell in love with that little being immediately upon seeing her and her teeny heart beating.
 I took my baby’s loss hard.
 It’s been over a year and I’m still not over it.
 I’m not sure I ever will be.